What is a Heart Murmur And What Are The Signs?

 Types of Heart Murmurs

 Most heart murmurs are not a serious problem.
 They may be discovered during a routine examination.
 Your doctor may recommend monitoring, but no further action is necessary unless the murmur is causing other symptoms.
+That is why it is important to pay attention to changes in order to be able to seek help if that becomes necessary.
 If you suspect you or your child has a heart murmur, talk to your doctor about your concerns and a plan for living your healthiest life.